ivotron/popper2-paper/paper/paper.md

 These case studies aim to emphasize on how Popper can help in mitigating these reproducibility issues and make life easier for researchers and developers.
 For these case studies, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@mnistdataset] dataset having 3 steps; download; verify; and train.
 The workflow used for the case studies is depicted in @Lst:casestudy.
-The code implemented for these case studies is publicly available on GitHub [^artifacts].
+The code that the workflow references can be found here [^code].

 ```{#lst:casestudy .yaml caption="Workflow used in the case studies."}
 steps: